-Perched high on the clifftop above Sennen Cove, this stunning property boasts breathtaking views across the cove.
-The large picture windows on the seaward side of the open plan living area provide the perfect viewing spot to sit and relax, enjoying the views.
-Alterntively, snuggle up by the cosy log burner of a winter's evening.
+Perched high on the clifftop above Sennen Cove, this stunning property boasts breathtaking views.
+The large picture windows on the seaward side of the open plan living area provide the perfect viewing spot to sit and relax whilst enjoying the vista.
+Alternatively, snuggle up by the cosy log burner of a winter's evening.
 This modern property offers comfortable and spacious accommodation for up to eight guests throughout the year.

 The sandy beach at Sennen Cove is just a five minute stroll down the hill, perfect for those summer days!
 With a mile of golden sand, this beautiful beach is ideal for families.
 However, it also famed for having some of the best surf in the county - you can learn to surf with the local surf club located by the beach.
 Sennen has everything you need for a holiday, with a selection of restaurants, a fish and chip shop, a pub and a handful of shops, you'll have all the essentials just a walk away!
 However, if you fancy venturing further afield, Land's End is just one mile down the road (or you can walk the coastal path) and the market town of Penzance is a twenty minute drive away.
 From Penzance, you'll be well-located to visit St Michael's Mount and the smaller harbour villages of Mousehole and Newlyn.

 steep drive and parking/turning area into the sunroom, boot/cloak area.

 open plan room, sea views, sofa/armchair seating, dining table and seating for eight, TV/DVD, radio/CD/iPod docking station, family board games and jigsaws, woodburner, electric hob, double oven, dishwasher, larder fridge.

 king size bed, TV, sea views.
 Staircase to the first floor from the sitting room:

 king size bed, two single beds occupying the whole roof space, Freeview TV, sea views, en suite shower, basin, WC.